EoflaOE/Kernel-Simulator/README.md

 **4/11/2018 - 0.0.2.3:** Fix crash on arguments after reboot, fix bugs, and more.

 **4/30/2018 - 0.0.3:** Fix bugs, Log-in system rewritten, added commands, added arguments, added permission system, custom colors, and more.

+**5/2/2018 - 0.0.3.1:** Shell title edited in preparation for the big release, fix bugs with removing users, fix blank command, and added admin checking.

 ## |-----+--> _Manual pages_ <--+-----|